1 - Achieve Federal ATO

 2. Name and describe your policy, then click save

-3. Now we will edit the default rule, by clicking edit:
+3. Now we will add a rule to the rule set, by clicking edit:

 4. From here we will configure a rule: